sanam2405/SoftwareEnergyCost/README.md

 * Keras
 * Jupyter Notebook

-Memory profiling tools as and when required have been installed in-line using the pip command
+Memory profiling tools as and when required have been installed in-line using the pip command.

 ## Installation
 You can install the software using standard package managers or by downloading pre-built binaries.
 To build from source, you can use standard build tools.